Skip to main content

 • Choose either a pre-integrated application or a generic model depending on your need.

-To use only LDAP / Radius the generic Basic no SSO model is enough.
+If you want to use only LDAP / Radius (no additional SAML/OpenID Connect) the generic Basic no SSO model should be used.

 • Turn on LDAP and/or Radius.